Loading Events

 Become a Certified Mental Health First Aider

-Join us for a free 2-day Mental Health First Aid (MHFA) course.
-This course is designed to help you support former Australian Defence Force (ADF) members and their families.
+Join our free two-day Mental Health First Aid (MHFA) course, focused on supporting former ADF members and their families.

-You’ll learn how to recognise the signs of common mental health problems.
-You’ll also discover how to respond in a crisis and offer initial help until professional support is available.
-Topics include depression, anxiety, PTSD, substance use, and suicide risk.
+Learn to recognise common mental health concerns and respond effectively in a crisis.
+You’ll gain practical skills to provide initial support until professional help is available.
+Key topics include depression, anxiety, PTSD, substance use, and suicide risk.

-Best of all, the course is practical and easy to follow.
-It’s run by qualified instructors from Mental Health First Aid Australia.
+The course is practical, clear, and delivered by accredited instructors from Mental Health First Aid Australia.

-By the end of the course, you’ll be an Accredited Mental Health First Aider—a valuable skill for anyone in the community.
+On completion, you’ll be an Accredited Mental Health First Aider—a valuable capability for any community member.

 This course is only available to members of the veteran community, including: